3 Reasons to Rethink Frequent Password Updates & What to Do Instead

 2. Higher Hacking Predictability

 We’re all familiar with standard password requirements.
-They typically say that a password must be eight characters or more in length and contain at least one uppercase letter, one special character and one number.
+They typically say that a password must be eight characters or more in length and contain at least one uppercase letter, one special character, and one number.
 They’re embedded in thousands of platforms and used by companies everywhere.
 Although users abide by password requirements, it’s human nature to choose passwords that are easy to remember, which usually results in meeting the minimum requirements.
 Not only are hackers familiar with password standards, but when it comes to updating passwords, they’re also aware that it’s much easier for a user to make a small tweak to an existing password rather than create an entirely new one.
-This predictability increases your vulnerability to phishing, ransomware and other types of cyberattacks.
+This predictability increases your vulnerability to phishing, ransomware, and other types of cyberattacks.

 3. High Cost & Low Reward

 A single password reset costs a business an average of $70.
 Although this doesn’t seem catastrophic, multiply that number by how many employees are in your company.
-For better perspective, that $70 for one employee means that a business of 100 employees will spend an average of $7,000 for one-time, company-wide password updates.
+For a better perspective, that $70 for one employee means that a business of 100 employees will spend an average of $7,000 for one-time, company-wide password updates.
 It seems like a smart security investment though, right?
 Not exactly.
 It’s labor-intensive for IT teams.
 Between 30% and 50% of all IT call requests are for password updates.
 Companies often make the mistake of storing passwords in multiple places which is not only dangerous, but this creates unnecessary work for security teams.
 Plus, the more your business requires password updates, the more likely employees are to forget their passwords, which circles back to poor productivity.

 What to Do Instead